blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi.personal.newAccount(password)
 ```
+Create a new account on the node that kanbanwebapi is connected to with its provider.
+The RPC method used is personal_newAccount.
 #### Parameters
  - <b> password</b>  - String - the password you wish to use to secure the account